-Provide a list of areas that have been included to demonstrate compliance with this criterion.

 A description of the partitions that have been installed that address noise transmission between enclosed spaces.

+Provide a description of how the measurements and calculations were conducted including selection of representative spaces and time periods.

 Identify where this information can be found within the supporting documentation provided.